Ursula LindqvistFaculty

 Our college is located on the homeland of the Dakota people, who call this place Mni Sota Makoce (the land where the water reflects the clouds).

 It is the power of the humanities to connect people--both to our innermost selves and to others who may be very different from us--that compelled me to become a lifelong student of languages, literatures, and cultures.
 Here at Gustavus, I'm a literature, film, cultural studies, and postcolonial studies scholar specializing in the Nordic and Arctic regions, and I've also taught Swedish language at the college level for two decades.
-I'm currently the Director of the Program in Comparative Literature (my own Ph.D. field).
+I helped found the Program in Comparative Literature (my own Ph.D. field) and served as the founding co-chair (2021-23) of the President's Council for Indigenous Relations

 Becoming a college professor was not my original plan.
 As a child I wanted to become a detective, and eventually I became a journalist, earning bachelor's and master's degrees from the Medill School of Journalism at Northwestern University in the early 1990s.
 I worked as a newspaper reporter in the Arabian Gulf, India, and Central Florida for five years before deciding to change course and pursue graduate study in Comparative Literature, specializing in nationalist cultures, gender, and the poetics of resistance.
 I chose this field because my favorite courses in college were my comparative literature courses.